-Developmental and transitional courses are not college-level courses and do not count for honors list purposes.
-Students enrolled in any developmental or transitional courses are not eligible for the honors lists.
+Developmental and transitional courses are not college-level courses.
+Students enrolled in any developmental or transitional courses are eligible for the honors lists only if they meet the full class load of 12 or more hours of college level courses in addition to the developmental courses.